My Child is afraid to come to the dental office

-Read your child a book before going to the dentist office.
-(See recommended book list)
+- Read your child a book before going to the dentist office.
+See our recommended book list >

-- Schedule a tour of our clinic before your child’s first appointment.
+- Take a virtual tour of our office or schedule time to come in to our physical office before your child’s first appointment.

-- If you have any questions or concerns regarding your child’s appointment, please feel free to give us a call.
+- If you have any questions or concerns regarding your child’s appointment, please feel free to give us a call at 214 618 5200.

 What can I say if my child tells me he or she is scared to go to the dentist?

 Here are some examples of how you can respond:

 - I understand you are scared.
 Lots of kids feel scared at first.
 Let’s read this book about going to the dentist so you’ll know what to expect.